COVID-19 Update: Protecting Residents & Staff During This Challenging Time:

 COVID-19: How You Can Protect Yourself and Slow the Spread

-- Wear a well-fitting mask that covers your nose and mouth to help protect yourself and others.
+- Wear a well-fitting mask that covers your nose and mouth to help protect yourself and others, even if you are fully vaccinated.

 - Stay 6 feet apart from others who don’t live with you.